wilsonmyeh/search-engine/README.md

 	Words consist only of digits and letters and are separated only by whitespace.
 Any punctuation, even apostrophes (e.g. don't), will render an input invalid.

 	Double-click any search result to open it.
-	Single-clicking an ad creates a pop up to simulate visiting the adsite.
+	Single-clicking an ad creates a pop up to symbolize visiting the adsite.

-##Miscellaneous

-	Terminating the server does not kill the process.
-This is because of blocking caused by the recv() command.
-Besides CTRL+C, it will also exit upon any query post-termination.